 PI insurance protects businesses and individuals for liabilities arising from the execution of professional activities and duties.
 For construction risks, this is most commonly the case for design activities, although there are other activities that fall within that definition such as surveying and project management.
 For more details, visit our PI product page.

-Third party liability (TPL) insurance
+What is third party liability (TPL) insurance?

 TPL insurance protects against common law liabilities to others incurred by an insured.
 Most usually, these policies will indemnify against claims for injury, damage, nuisance, trespass and the like.
 Insurers provide an indemnity where it can be shown that the insured is legally liable for the loss.